-We will work with you on agreed reasonable but ambitious individual targets to contribute to the overall goals and targets below.
+We will work with you to agree reasonable but ambitious individual targets to contribute to the regional goals and targets below.

-- > Improve the transition of Tai Tokerau Northland school leavers into tertiary education whether at a provider or through employment at an ITO. - By 2021, 61% of all Tai Tokerau Northland school leavers are in tertiary education the year after they leave school (from 56% in 2015 to 2016). - By 2021, 55% of Māori school leavers in Tai Tokerau Northland are in tertiary education the year after they leave school (from 49% in 2015 to 2016). - > Increase in the proportion of Tai Tokerau Northland students enrolling in level 4 and above tertiary education programmes. - By 2021, 5 percentage points increase in the proportion of Tai Tokerau Northland students enrolled at levels 4 and above tertiary education programmes. - > By the end of 2022, improve the participation and achievement rates for Tai Tokerau Northland learners to the national average for all learners.
+- > Improve the transition of Tai Tokerau Northland school leavers into tertiary education whether at a provider or through industry training. - By 2021, 73% of all Tai Tokerau Northland school leavers are in tertiary education the year after they leave school (from 68% in 2016 to 2017). - By 2021, 65% of Māori school leavers in Tai Tokerau Northland are in tertiary education the year after they leave school (from 60% in 2016 to 2017). - > Increase in the proportion of Tai Tokerau Northland students enrolling in level 4 and above tertiary education programmes. - By 2021, 5 percentage point increase in the proportion of Tai Tokerau Northland students enrolled at levels 4 and above tertiary education programmes. - > By the end of 2022, improve the participation and achievement rates for Tai Tokerau Northland learners to the national average for all learners.
 This will contribute to the goals of the TEC's parity project.